 NYC protests of Tyre Nichols death draw more than 100; two arrested as Times Square protester smashes police car windshield

-There were at least two arrests at least one arrest as a protester kicked in a police car windshield in Times Square.
+There were at least two arrests — including one that came as a protester kicked in a police car windshield in Times Square.
 “Let him go!” protesters shouted as cops took a man away in handcuffs.

 Daily News reporters also saw police lead away a woman wearing a red hoodie.
 She also appeared to be in handcuffs.